Treks in Russia

 Although we provide all of the required equipment for cooking food, we do ask that you bring your own method of water filtration.

+Tour in Russia.
 Dramatic fall views in the Altai.
 Winter comes early here, so it's best to visit during the summer months.

 Is Trekking in Russia Safe?

-Some people may feel that a trek to Russia is somehow difficult or even dangerous.
+Some people may feel that a trekking tour in Russia is somehow difficult or even dangerous.
 Nothing could be further from the truth; the local people are friendly and unassuming.
 They live a peaceful life, often existing off the land.
 The natural beauty of the land frames their lives perfectly and a holiday to this part of the world is an experience not to be forgotten, if only because few people seem to know about the culture and the sights of places like Kamchatka.
 The Altai region was made famous by Ewan McGregor during his Long Way Down series, when he described the Road of Bones in the Altai region as the most beautiful part of his whole journey.